Claude Conversation Memory System MCP Server

 generate_weekly_summary(week_offset=0)

-Generate insights and patterns from conversations.
+Generate insights and patterns from recent conversations.

 Architecture